Home EV charging in WA: everything you need to know

 - EV charging replaces petrol costs

-- Average EV costs $800-1,200/year to charge
+- A typical EV costs $800-1,200/year to charge

-- Average petrol car costs $2,500-4,000/year
+- A typical petrol car costs $2,500-4,000/year to run

 Can I charge in the rain?

-Yes!
+Yes.
 All certified EV chargers are:

 - Rated for outdoor use (IP65 or better)